-- the CCHSS (2016);
+- the CCHSS amended July 16, 2018;

 - what may be accepted as evidence of compliance with the CCHSS; and

 - continuing care resources.

 The provision of documented evidence of compliance by the Operator is not the only factor considered by the auditors in making a determination of compliance.
 The auditors' decision is also based on information acquired through observation and discussions with Staff, Clients and their families.